-Insurer Quality Data Reporting Manual
+Insurer Quality Data Submission Instructions

 Delaware has established health care quality benchmark values that foster accountability for improved health care quality in the State.
-The purpose of this document is to provide instructions for insurer submission of data.
+The purpose of this Appendix is to provide instructions for insurer submission of their quality measure data.
+For additional information on the quality measures, please refer to section 5 and 6 of the implementation manual.

-Health insurers subject to reporting must annually provide performance data to the DHCC for the following measures at both the health insurer level and provider level, by line of business.
+Insurers are asked to provide quality data for the following measures at both the health insurer level and provider level, by line of business for Delaware residents.
+Data for other quality measures will be obtained from other data sources.